drkwolf/laravel-user/README.md

 ```

 ## UserOptions class
-if you have different user's roles, with each one has his optional data
+User Option handle the insertion and the validation to a subset schema, it's helpfull if you need have more control on
+the data inserted/update in the json field
 Feature:
     - filter option